-Learn about safety management systems, how to implement safety management system with example, and the benefits of integrating iAuditor with your SMS.
+Learn about safety management systems, how to implement safety management system with example, and the benefits of integrating SafetyCulture with your SMS Safety Management System.

 Safety Management System (SMS) is a collection of structured, company-wide processes that provide effective risk-based decision-making for daily business functions.
 Safety Management Systems help organizations offer products or services at the highest level of safety and maintain safe operations.
 SMS can also serve as a formal means of meeting statutory requirements such as Title 14 of the U.S. Code of Federal Regulations (CFR) enforced by the Federal Aviation Administration (FAA).
 According to the International Civil Aviation Organization (ICAO), the key processes of a safety management system are hazard identification, occurrence reporting, risk management, performance measurement, and quality assurance.